robisim74/qwik-speak/docs/tutorial-routing.md

   );
 });
 ```
-In `navigateByLocale$` we replace the language in the URL, before navigate to the new localized URL.
+In `navigateByLocale$` we replace the language in the URL, before navigating to the new localized URL.

 ## Extraction: [Qwik Speak Extract](./extract.md)
 We can now extract the translations and generate the `assets` as json.
 In `package.json` add the following command to the scripts: